UofT-DSI/production/lessons/part_2/production_2_data_engineering.md

 :::{.column}

 + The document model targets use cases in which data is assumed to come in self-contained units called documents.
 There is little relationship between the documents.
-+ The graph model targets use cases in which relationships are common and important.
++ The graph model targets use cases in common and important relationships.

 :::